VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # as firing once they return.
 [ for: <duration> | default = 0s ]

+# Whether to print debug information into logs.
+# Information includes alerts state changes and requests sent to the datasource.
+# Please note, that if rule's query params contain sensitive
+# information - it will be printed to logs.
+# Is applicable to alerting rules only.
+[ debug: <bool> | default = false ]

 # Labels to add or overwrite for each alert.
 labels:
   [ <labelname>: <tmpl_string> ]